-So practice like you play.🤾♂️
+So practice as you play.🤾♂️

-No longer hitting the brights on walkouts, the bigger thicker bar is going to feel a lot better on your back especially with the knurling and again if you’re competing in a Federation that uses one it’s good to have one in your back pocket.
+No longer hitting the brights on walkouts, the bigger thicker bar is going to feel a lot better on your back, especially with the knurling, and again if you’re competing in a Federation that uses one it’s good to have one in your back pocket.

-For everyone again I think they’re very beneficial, but there are definite reasons to stay away from them as well.
+For everyone again, I think they’re very beneficial, but there are definite reasons to stay away from them as well.

 Why you should not buy Squat Bars?